JasonBock/Rocks/docs/notes/361 - Create a Refactoring To Generate the [Rock] or [RockPartial] Declaration.md

     * DONE - When the cursor won't "parent up" to a target syntax nodes
     * DONE - When multiple refactorings are offered
 * DONE - Look at removing the `<NoWarn>` elements at this point.
-* Should consider not adding a `using` for the mock type and just put in a fully qualified one.
+* DONE - Should consider not adding a `using` for the mock type and just put in a fully qualified one.
 That would remove ambiguity
-* Need to handle an open generic scenario
+* DONE - Need to handle an open generic scenario
-* Update docs so people know about the refactoring.
+* DONE - Update docs so people know about the refactoring.